 Mailing of congress programs

 The Medieval Institute sends congress programs to all U.S. addresses on its active mailing list but limits international mailing of programs (including Canada) to individuals whose names appear in the program for that year.
+For the 2021 and 2022 Congresses, those registering before April 15 to whom we have not already dispatched a program will be mailed a program via First Class mail.
 The information contained in the printed program is available on the congress website in the months preceding the congress.
-When the Congress is an in-person event in Kalamazoo, those attending the congress from abroad whose names do not appear in that year's program and those with U.S. addresses not on the Medieval Institute mailing list at the time the programs are mailed receive their gratis copies upon arrival at the congress in May.

-In the United States, the congress program is dispatched to those active on the Medieval Institute's mailing list beginning in mid-February and extending to early March via the United States Postal Service either bulk mail or, for those who have paid the premium charge ($8 in 2021), Priority Mail.
+In the United States, the congress program is dispatched to those active on the Medieval Institute's mailing list beginning in February and extending into early March via the United States Postal Service either bulk mail or, for those who have paid the premium charge ($8 in 2021), Priority Mail.

 For delivery outside of the United States, the institute uses a mail service that carries the program air mail to the country of delivery and then deposits the mail in the country system.